whatwg/sg/Stages.md

         * That the feature cannot continue to be incubated outside of the WHATWG.
     * A [Contribution](./IPR%20Policy.md#21-contribution) can advance directly to later stages without going through the earlier stages, if it's already mature enough and has sufficient support to do so.
 * **Regressing stages**
-    * The browser engine representatives may review [Contributions](./IPR%20Policy.md#21-contribution) and decide to regress stages—for example, if implementer support has been retracted for a particular solution (regressing from stage 3 to stage 2), or even if support has been retracted for solving the problem (i.e., a regression from stage 2 to stage 1).
+    * The browser engine representatives may review [Contributions](./IPR%20Policy.md#21-contribution) and decide to regress stages — for example, if implementer support has been retracted for a particular solution (regressing from stage 3 to stage 2), or even if support has been retracted for solving the problem (i.e., a regression from stage 2 to stage 1).
 This situation is expected to be unusual, and should come with a very strong justification.

 ## Stages overview

 <table>
  <thead>
   <tr>
-   <th>Stage Name
+   <th>Name
    <th>Entrance criteria
    <th>This stage signifies
    <th>Specification quality at entrance